jacklionheart/codeflow/README.md

-# loopflow
+# codeflow

-**loopflow** is a workflow system for a graphs of structured llm requests for codegen.
+**codeflow** is a workflow system for a graphs of structured llm requests for codegen.

 ## How it works

-loopflow has two primary interfaces:
+codeflow has two primary interfaces:
-* the *loopflow.md*, which defines the prompt(s) sent to llms by defining *goals*, *output_files*, and other metadata
+* the *codeflow.md*, which defines the prompt(s) sent to llms by defining *goals*, *output_files*, and other metadata
-* the *loopflow CLI*, which executes commands.
+* the *codeflow CLI*, which executes commands.

-loopflow is built around "mates": LLMs with pre-defined system prompts to act in specific roles (currently: infrastructure engineer, research scientist).
+codeflow is built around "mates": LLMs with pre-defined system prompts to act in specific roles (currently: infrastructure engineer, research scientist).
 Commands can be run either against a specific mate or against a whole "team" of "mates", in which multiple LLMs handle requests and those responses are concatenated.

 ### Commands

-The core loopflow commands:
+The core codeflow commands:
 - **Clarify**: Ask LLMs to generate questions to clarify the design.
 - **Draft**: Ask LLMs to generate the *output_files*.
   -  *Single Mate Mode* (faster): One mate directly drafts each file